Gushu Sheng Pu Erh

 Character Mildly sweet, pleasantly bitter, natural, clear, vegetal

-Terroir Bangdong, Lincang, Yunnan, China
+Terroir Bangdong, Lincang, Yunnan Province, China

-Harvest Spring 2021, March/April
+Harvest Spring harvest 2021, March/April

-Cultivar Yunnan Da Ye Zhong
+Cultivar Yunnan Da Ye Zhong (large leaf)

-Grade 94/100 P. (Sheng Pu Erh category) – Premium
+Grade 94/100 P. (Sheng Pu Erh category); Premium

 €22.90